naimkatiman/RAG-using-Llama-3.1-WebUi-on-Streamlit/README.md

 ## 📝 Note

 This application requires significant computational resources.
 A standard GPU may not suffice to run it locally; a more advanced environment is recommended.
-You can explore the functionality using Streamlit Cloud or other cloud-based solutions.
+You can explore the functionality using LightningAi workspace, Streamlit Cloud or other cloud-based solutions.
+Check this out to try out on hand https://lightning.ai/lightning-ai/studios/rag-using-llama-3-1-by-meta-ai

 ## 📚 Learn More